Skip to Content

 Los Angeles

-$250,000/3 years
+$400,000/3 years

-California Latinas for Reproductive Justice
+California Coalition for Black Birth Justice

 Our Equity in Access portfolio champions health care coverage and access for all and defends the rights of immigrants to enjoy access to health services, coverage and other benefits.
 Watch the above video to learn more.